Antonako1/ATRC/Wrappers/Lua/README.md

-# Lua wrapper for ATRC
+# Lua 5.4 wrapper for ATRC

 Lua wrapper for ATRC.
-If your Lua is 64-bit, use 64-bit binaries, if your Lua is 32-bit, use 32-bit binaries Prebuilt binaries can be downloaded from [Github](https://github.com/Antonako1/ATRC/releases)
+If your Lua is 64-bit, use 64-bit binaries, if your Lua is 32-bit, use 32-bit binaries Prebuilt binaries can be downloaded from [Github](https://github.com/Antonako1/ATRC/releases).

 ATRCLua.dll is compiled with VS 17 2022.
 ATRCLua.so is compiled with GCC

+Prebuilt package contents include:
+    - Example application
+    - Libs containing the ATRCLua library
+    - Docs — ATRC documentation and Lua API documentation
+    - License
+    - CHANGELOG
+    - VERSION
+    - BUILDNUMBER
+    - This README

 **There are no prebuilt 32-bit binaries!**